build-on-aws/content/posts/picturesocial/ep5-how-to-analize-images-with-machine-learning.md

 }
 ```

-* Now, we are going to open PictureController.cs and add the package reference on the Top.
-This way we can use the packages added in the project inside our API.
+8. Now, we are going to open `PictureController.cs` and add the package reference on the top.
+This way, we can use the packages added in the project inside our API.

 ```
 using Microsoft.AspNetCore.Mvc;